We take security seriously.

 Codebase

-NextRequest employs Github (owned by Microsoft) to securely manage all code that comprises the production platform.
+NextRequest employs Github (owned by Microsoft) to securely manage all code comprising the production platform.
 Github/Microsoft provides collaboration, distributed revision control, and source code management functions.
-NextRequest uses an agile development process with frequent, incremental testing and changes, rather than large-scale infrequent releases.
+NextRequest uses an agile development process with frequent, incremental testing and changes rather than large-scale, infrequent releases.

 NextRequest uses GitHub/Microsoft and makes changes to its repositories via GitHub Pull Requests (PRs).
-All code is tested in a development environment prior to deployment to the production platform.
-Code changes are peer reviewed and approved.
+All code is tested in a development environment before deployment to the production platform.
+Code changes are peer-reviewed and approved.
 Logs of changes are stored in Github /Microsoft, with the ability to revert to prior versions easily.

 All web requests between web clients and NextRequest are secured by TLS (Transport Layer Security) version 1.2.
-TLS is an industry standard that is used by millions of websites to secure web transactions.
+TLS is an industry standard used by millions of websites to secure web transactions.

 Monitoring